jajawatts/Elk-Stack-Project/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running?
 ​
-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc. cd /etc/ansible curl -i href="" ansible-playbook /etc/ansible/elk.yml
+_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc. cd /etc/ansible curl -i href=https://github.com/jajawatts/Elk-Stack-Project.git"" ansible-playbook /etc/ansible/elk.yml